GerritCodeReview/apps_analytics-etl/README.md

     the system temporary directory
 - -a --email-aliases (*optional*) "emails to author alias" input data path.
 - -k --ignore-ssl-cert allows to proceed even for server connections otherwise considered insecure.
+- -n --bot-like-regexps comma separated list of regexps that identify a bot-like commit, commits that modify only files matching these will be flagged as bot-like

   CSVs with 3 columns are expected in input.